Open In Colab Return to Book Website

 Dale and Krueger’s Self-Revelation Model

 Economists Stacy Dale and Alan Krueger studied the earnings of over 14,000 college students using the College and Beyond (C&B) dataset.
 Their key insight was that the schools students applied to reveal information about their ambition and ability.
+Note: The C&B dataset is not publicly available, so we discuss Dale and Krueger’s findings rather than replicating the analysis in code.
+The simulated data above demonstrated the same OVB principles that their study applies to real data.

 The matching strategy: Compare students who were admitted to the same set of schools but chose to attend different ones.
 For example, a student admitted to both Harvard and UMass who chose Harvard versus one who chose UMass.
 Both students were equally qualified (admitted to the same schools), but made different enrollment decisions.